 Last spring, Gary had spent hours preparing to pitch a series of executive development workshops to a prospective client.
 His prospect was anxious to move forward and absolutely loved the idea of having Gary come in and create a unique program for them.
 In Gary’s mind, all he had to do was present his proposal, handle any questions, and get it signed.

-Influencers are individuals who have the power to affect the purchase decisions of others because of their position or relationship with decision makers.
-Hey, it’s easier to get a meeting with an influencer than a decision maker.
+Influencers are individuals who have the power to affect the purchase decisions of others because of their position or relationship with decision-makers.
+Hey, it’s easier to get a meeting with an influencer than a decision-maker… right?
 Influencers are more accessible and really do want to engage your services.
 They can lull us into a false sense that things are going well… but, they don’t have the power to make it happen.